 Residence Hall Bulletin Boards

 Limited spaces for student organization or departmental posters exist in the lobby/entrances to each residence hall and several KE apartments.
 These boards are subject to the same policies as all other general bulletin boards on campus.
 Large bulletin boards near each residence hall front desk are reserved for Residence Life purposes and are not available for other organization or department use unless approved by Residence Life staff specifically.
 Interior floor, basement, and apartment hallway bulletin boards and wall spaces are strictly reserved for Residence Life and hall/apartment community events.

 Departmental Bulletin Boards

-College employees may post articles and announcements outside of their offices or on their office doors.
+University employees may post articles and announcements outside of their offices or on their office doors.
 These articles/announcements do not need to be stamped.
 Academic departments may set their own policies for bulletin boards in their departments.